Personal Injury Glossary Terms

 Loss – The monetary value assigned to an injury or damage in a personal injury claim, including pain and suffering, past and future income, future medical care, at-home assistance, current medical bills, etc.

-Loss of Earnings — A situation in which the injured person has had to take time off work, change jobs, or give up work due to their injury, resulting in decreased or no income and impacting their financial situation.
+A situation in which the injured person has had to take time off work, change jobs, or give up work due to their injury, resulting in decreased or no income and impacting their financial situation.

 M

-Malpractice – Malpractice refers to negligence or misconduct by a professional, such as a lawyer, doctor, dentist, or accountant, who fails to meet the standard of care or conduct expected in their profession.
+Malpractice – Malpractice refers to negligence or misconduct by a professional, such as a lawyer, doctor, dentist, or accountant, who fails to meet the or conduct expected in their profession.
 It becomes malpractice when a client or patient is injured or damaged due to error, negligence, or, rarely, intent.
 See Medical Malpractice and Legal Malpractice.

 Mandate – A command issued by a court directing a judgment, sentence, or decree enforcement.